Product Analytics Table

 Learn how Triple Whale classifies new/returning customers.

-New Customer Total Order Value
+New Customer Total Order Valuenew_customer_total_order_valuenumeric

 The total revenue of orders by new customers that contain the product or variant, before shipping, taxes, discounts, or refunds.